mischov/meeseeks_floki_bench/README.md

 Benchmarking is hard to do well, and often - intentionally or not - benchmarks may favor one implementation's strengths over another in a way that makes one look better but doesn't really help users.

-For these benchmarks I have tried to focus on potential real-world-type scenarios that people might find helpful, but Meeseeks and Floki each have somewhat complicated performance characteristics, so if performance matters consider benchmarking the two for your particular problem.
+For these benchmarks I have tried to focus on potential real-world-type scenarios that people might find helpful, but if performance matters consider benchmarking the two for your particular problem.

 ### Config